 Any UK resident aged 24 or over who enrols with us onto an eligible Level 3 or higher course, can apply for a Government funded loan to pay for the tuition and examination fee.
 This will be paid directly to the College on your behalf via the Student Loans Company.

 Course fees will be refunded only if the course is cancelled or closed prematurely by the College.
 Refunds will not be granted if you choose to withdraw from a course.
 All policies can be found on our Missions and Policies page and at all College centres.

 Standard fees advertised apply to those eligible to receive Government funding.
 If you have not been ordinarily resident in the UK or European Economic Area (EEA) for three years preceding the start of your course you will be charged at a higher rate of £8.50 per hour in addition to materials and any exam costs.

 If you are claiming a concessionary rate, we will need to see valid (dated within 6 months) proof of your benefit at the time of enrolment or within 7 days of enrolling if enrolling online.
 You may be eligible to pay the reduced (concessionary) fee if you can provide evidence that you are receiving:

-If you are enrolling on a non-accredited course, the fee is £8.50 per hour plus materials, if appropriate and you will be invited to an interview with a curriculum manager.
+If you are enrolling on a non-accredited course, the fee is £8.50 per hour plus materials.
+You may be invited to an interview with a curriculum manager.

 Please note we do not receive funding for under 19s on non-accredited courses and under 16s on accredited courses.

-There are arrangements in place to support flexible payments – please contact the Enrolment Centre to discuss suitable options and to see the terms and conditions.
+There are arrangements in place to support flexible payments – please contact the Customer Enquiry Centre to discuss suitable options and to see the terms and conditions.